 How to activate it before takeoff

-The entire process is done at home using your Wi-Fi, so that when you arrive, all you have to do is turn on your data.
+The entire process is done at home with your Wi-Fi, so that when you arrive, you only have to turn on your data.
 It's quick and doesn't require going to any store.

-- Purchase the USA plan and receive the QR code by email.
+- Purchase the US plan and receive the QR code by email.

 - With Wi-Fi, scan the QR code from Settings to install the eSIM profile.

-- Leave the profile ready and do not activate data until you arrive.
+- Keep the profile ready and do not activate data until you arrive.

 - Upon landing in New York, activate the eSIM and connect in 1 minute.

 If you've never used one, follow the step-by-step guide on how to install an eSIM.
-Your Spanish SIM remains in place, so you'll receive bank SMS and WhatsApp messages with your usual number while browsing with USA data.
+Your Spanish SIM remains installed, so you'll still receive bank SMS and WhatsApp messages with your usual number while browsing with US data.
+Before leaving home, also check that your phone is unlocked: if you bought it in installments with a Spanish operator, it might have a SIM lock that also affects eSIMs, and you'll only find out in time if you check before flying, not in the JFK queue.

 Frequently asked questions

-Are there eSIMs just for New York, or do I have to buy one for the entire USA?
+Are there eSIMs only for New York, or do I need to buy one for the entire USA?

 eSIMs are sold by country, so for New York, you'll use a United States eSIM.
 This covers all five boroughs and any other US city you visit on the same trip, without changing your plan.